Amador County Fair Information

 Youth may enroll in a project at anytime during the year, however the minimum requirements for successfully completing a Home Arts or Animal Science project, which qualifies the youth to participate in the County Fair are:

-- All returning youth members, must complete enrollment in 4-H by October 15th of the current program year.
+- All youth members, must complete enrollment before attending any 4-H meetings/activities.

 - Youth members must attend 80% of all project meetings held from September 1st to the Monday of Fair in the current program year.

 Note: If a youth member fails to satisfy this attendance requirement by the Monday of fair week, their fair eligibility will be revoked, they will not be allowed to participate in the fair as a 4-H member, and they will not be allowed to bring that exhibit to the fair.

 - Youth members must have a written 4-H record, Annual Project Report for each project, to provide proof of supervision, the length of project, attendance at meetings, and work completed in the project.
 4-H Annual Project Reports must be submitted to the respective project leader and community club leader.
 Leaders will review the record and sign to signify satisfactory completion of the project.

 - Youth members represent the 4-H program while at fair and are expected to abide by the California 4-H YDP Youth Code of Conduct.
 Infractions of the 4-H Code of Conduct must be reported promptly by anyone observing them to the adult volunteer or staff in charge, who will bear final responsibility for disciplinary action.

 - Youth members must abide by the rules governing participation at the Amador County Fair and/or other qualifying fairs are as stated in the respective premium books, the current year State Rules for California Fairs, and CDFA’s Agreement Between 4-H Youth Development Program, Future Farmers of America, Grange and Independent Exhibitors.